Seahawks finalize 2020 coaching staff, including Aaron Curry, as Steve Hutchinson joins personnel side

 - The Seahawks also made official the previously reported promotion of Austin Davis to quarterbacks coach.
 Davis moves up to replace Canales, moves that allowed the Seahawks to keep each with the staff.

-- Seattle officially announced the previously reported addition of Sanjay Lal in the role of senior offensive assistant, as well as Damione Lewis as a defensive assistant, and Keli’i Kekuewa as an offensive assistant.
-Seattle’s announcement of the moves noted that Lewis, a former NFL defensive end who was a first-round pick out of Miami, most recently served as assistant athletic director at Florida International University but spent time with the Seahawks’ coaching staff in 2017 as part of the NFL’s Bill Walsh Diversity Coaching Fellowship.
+- The Seahawks officially announced the previously reported addition of Sanjay Lal in the role of senior offensive assistant, as well as Damione Lewis as a defensive assistant, and Keli’i Kekuewa as an offensive assistant.
+The announcement noted that Lewis, a former NFL defensive end who was a first-round pick out of Miami, most recently served as assistant athletic director at Florida International University but spent time with the Seahawks’ coaching staff in 2017 as part of the NFL’s Bill Walsh Diversity Coaching Fellowship.
 Kekuewa spent last year at Notre Dame as a defensive grad assistant.

 - The Seahawks also announced that assistant defensive line coach Jethro Franklin, who spent the past two seasons in Seattle, will not return.